Axelrod-Python/Axelrod/docs/tutorials/contributing/strategy/writing_test_for_the_new_strategy.rst

   in the four possible second rounds of play, depending on the move the the strategy and the opponent in the first round.
 * `responses_test(responses, history1=None, history2=None, ...)` is a powerful
-  test that can handle a variety of situations, testing the first X actions, the actions played in response to given player histories, and can also check that internal attributes are set.
+  test that can handle a variety of situations, testing the first n actions, the actions played in response to given player histories, and can also check that internal attributes are set.